What are all-solid-state batteries?

 For factory automation (FA), they can be repeatedly used even in an environment where high temperatures are expected, such as rotating joint parts of robots, and the frequency of maintenance such as battery replacement can be reduced.

-With a medical device that requires sterilization, the device and the battery could not be sterilized at the same time in an autoclave that becomes hot.
-Simultaneous sterilization is enabled by using an all-solid-state battery with excellent heat resistance, and it becomes possible to maintain the sanitary conditions of medical devices, which had previously been a concern.
-With the declining birthrate and aging population, wearable sensors for biological monitoring are becoming more widespread, so, safety is required for batteries that are in close contact with the body.
+With a medical device that requires sterilization, normally the device and the battery could not be sterilized at the same time in an autoclave due to the heat.
+Simultaneous sterilization is enabled by using an all-solid-state battery with excellent heat resistance, making it possible to maintain the sanitary conditions of medical devices, which had previously been a concern.
+With the declining birthrate and aging population, wearable sensors for biological monitoring are becoming more widespread, so safety is required for batteries that are in close contact with the body.

-- For details of the application, please refer to "Solving issues, adoption, and collaboration case studies".
+- For application details, please refer to "Solving issues, adoption, and collaboration case studies".

-Moreover, aspects essential for responding to future prospects are popularization of vehicles’ ADAS (advanced driving assistance system) and EVs.
+Moreover, aspects essential for responding to future prospects are popularization of vehicles’ ADASs (advanced driving assistance systems) and EVs.
 As autonomous driving progresses, the number of sensors in the vehicle increases.
-The small emergency backup batteries are expected to be mounted in many places such as the car body, doors, and seats, that can drive the sensors even if the main power supply fails due to a sudden accident, etc.
+Small emergency backup batteries that can drive the sensors even if the main power supply fails due to a sudden accident, etc. are expected to be mounted in many places such as the car body, doors, and seats.

-Maxell develops technologies day-by-day through making products for these applications by combining the energy harvesting technology that convert natural energy to electric power with the all-solid-state battery.
+Maxell develops technologies day-by-day by making products for these applications that combine the energy harvesting technology that convert natural energy to electric power with the all-solid-state battery.

 - High performance: Indicating high heat resistance, long life, and high safety.

-- High reliability: Based on the result of comparison with Maxell’s liquid coin type lithium -ion rechargeable battery in an overdischarge storage test.
+- High reliability: Based on the result of comparison with Maxell’s conventional coin type lithium-ion rechargeable batteries (927 size) in an over-discharge storage test.

 - Safety: No ignition or smoke generation is seen in various safety tests such as heating at +350 deg.
 C, nail penetration, and external short circuit.

-- Long life: The predicted lifetime calculated from the acceleration factor is at the 20-year level, which is long compared to 5 years of life of general electronic components (for example, insulation parts).
+- Long life: The predicted lifetime calculated from the acceleration factor is at the 20-year level, which is long compared to 5 years lifetime of general electronic components (for example, insulation parts).

 - High heat resistance: It is possible to discharge up to +125 deg.
 C. The heat resistance is high compared to that of general lithium-ion batteries.